Skip to main content Skip to secondary navigation

 A complete application includes all of the following:

 • Evidence of formal arrangements with an organization, which includes the dates and responsibilities of your internship and how much the organization is able to contribute to your salary, and if applicable, disclose any sources of additional funding.
+Sources of additional funding cannot include another Stanford program.

 • Information about the mentor, who can provide guidance on a weekly basis.